hustcer/milestone-action/README.md

 2. How can I determine which milestone to associate with a closed issue?

 The action will only add a milestone to a closed issue that has been resolved by a merged PR.
-Otherwise, the action will do nothing.
+Otherwise, the action will not add a milestone.
 The issue will then be assigned to the same milestone as the PR that fixed it.

 3. Can I disable milestone inheritance from issues?